8 Creative and Innovative Summer Fundraising Ideas

 6. Ice cream social

-- Flavors beyond the vanilla, strawberry, and chocolate trio
+- Flavors beyond the classic vanilla, strawberry, and chocolate trio

-Don’t forget to use RaiseRight to shop online or buy gift cards for your ice cream social!
+Don’t forget to use RaiseRight for all your ice cream social supplies!

 7. Outdoor movie night

-Movie night fundraisers are community favorites for a reason.
-Watching a film under the stars is a memorable experience and an easy summer fundraising idea.
+Movie night fundraisers are a community favorite for a good reason.
+Watching a film under the stars is a memorable experience and an easy summer fundraising win.

-- Hosting family-friendly showings as soon as the sun goes down
+- Early family-friendly showings that start once the sun goes down

-- Creative planning for teens and adults, such as horror films shown in spooky locations
+- Creative programming for teens and adults, like horror films screened in spooky locations

 8. Restaurant night

-Restaurant night fundraisers are perfect for summer—they require minimal effort, are easy to repeat, and make a great excuse to gather indoors and cool off.
+Restaurant night fundraisers are a perfect fit for summer—they require minimal effort, are easy to repeat, and give everyone an excuse to gather indoors.

-You can negotiate with a local restaurant or bar for a slice of the profits for one day or evening in exchange for promoting the opportunity to your audience.
-Typically, organizations earn anywhere from 5 to 25% of proceeds during the event.
+Partner with a local restaurant or bar to earn a percentage of sales for one day or evening in exchange for promoting the event to your audience.
+Organizations typically earn anywhere from 5 to 25% of proceeds, so make the most of it by marketing through:

 - Emails to your mailing list